I’m an anxious person: how am I supposed to meditate?

 It’s about getting out of your comfort zone

 Go to a beginners class.
 Being with others who are trying to do the same thing really helps.
 Of course, when you are probably the one in four this week who is suffering with anxiety, deciding to go out to class is the challenge.
 But try; you won’t regret it.
 People often report that after the first class you will notice the difference.

 But you don’t need to try too hard or conclude it’s not for you.
 It is.
 It works.
 It’s worked for thousands of years and it will work for you too.
 Meditation is about direct experience and the fruits of practice will grow all by themselves.
 Consistent practice, little and often, is key.

 Turn up to your life

 Meditation reveals very quickly that there is more going on in your life than what you thought or imagined was going on.
 When we meditate, we turn up.
 That is what meditation means – to turn up.
 So instead of being mentally distracted, separated from your life and planning for what might happen, meditation reveals what is really going on.
 And here is the surprise.
 When we meditate, we fall into the present.
-We are like a satellite dish.
-We realign ourselves towards a single point of observation.
-We link what we are observing and what we are doing.
+We are like a satellite dish, we realign ourselves towards a single point of observation and link what we are observing and what we are doing.
 Our capacity then grows for self-kindness, self-compassion, peace and wellbeing.
 Our natural state.
 So are you willing to turn up?